-Ancient knowledge provides important clues for the modern practitioner who desires to provide his / her patient with the best possible care.
-In this modern age cancer remains a primary threat to society and Western medicine offers little in the way of conventional treatment for many types of cancer.
-Thus, we must look for answers in the timeless sciences steeped in the knowledge, lore and wisdom of Nature herself.
-There lie treasures to be re-discovered that may one day bring an end to suffering.
+Ancient knowledge provides important clues for the modern practitioner who desires to provide their patient with the best possible care.
+In this modern age, cancer remains a primary threat to society and Western medicine offers little in the way of conventional treatment for many types of cancer.
+Thus, we must look for answers in the timeless sciences steeped in the knowledge, lore, and wisdom of Nature herself.
+There lay treasures waiting to be rediscovered that may one day bring an end to suffering.

-Ashtanga Hrdayam: First ed, translation by: Prof. K.R Srikantha Murthy: Krishnadas Academy, Varanasi, Copyright 1995
+Ashtanga Hrdayam: First Edition, translation by: Prof. K.R Srikantha Murthy: Krishnadas Academy, Varanasi, Copyright 1995